-The farmers market, more correctly “people’s market”, as a direct translation from Greek (laikí agorá) is a tradition everywhere in Greece.
+The farmers market, more correctly “people’s market” – a direct translation from Greek (laikí agorá) – is a tradition everywhere in Greece.
 Vendors, merchants and farmers from all over the country meet at a specific time and place every week and set up their benches on a town street.
 In Nea Smyrni, my hometown, this is Megalou Alexandrou St every Wednesday, and it goes on for 500m, not including sidestreets.

 Nowadays, I’m following her footsteps and carrying on the tradition.
 Unfortunately, it’s mostly other grandmas I see when I stroll along Megalou Alexandrou on Wednesdays, even though in the last few years I’ve been noticing more and more young people rediscovering the old ways.

-To get there, take the tram to Agias Foteinis or Megalou Alexandrou.
+To get there, take a tram to Agias Foteinis or Megalou Alexandrou.